 200 opportunities x 6 calls per = 1,200 total outbound calls divided by 25 working days is 48 calls a day minimum.
 Add in the manual emails you’ll be handling and that is a relatively full day.

 Lastly, you need to very succinctly coordinate your daily duties.
 We create a Daily Workout Plan for each dealer client that lets them tackle their priorities for the day.
 Here is just an example as to how to best structure your day’s activities.

 In the end, product knowledge will come with time and experience.
+And eventually, it may open up opportunities for further discussions about BDC manager salary as well.
 I didn’t know anything about cars before I began selling them.
 In instances where you don’t have a product answer, simply state that you are fairly certain you know the answer, but want to check on it to be 100%.
 I’d rather have an actual answer 5 minutes after I asked the question rather than a wrong answer right away.
 Customers will appreciate your desire to help them find the truth.